PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Key Design of PP-MARL

-In a nutshell, PP-MARL is designed in a way which allows decentralized execution with localized actors and centralized training with \emph{hierarchical critics and memories}, as presented in Fig.~\ref{fig:Fed}.
-Decentralized execution offers low latency, which meets the requirements of latency-sensitive applications in communication; centralized training with a central node for coordination training guarantees convergence; hierarchical critics and memories support efficient privacy protection.
+As mentioned above, the existing schemes cannot simultaneously address all the challenges mentioned in \S \ref{sec:usecases} as they either lack collaboration, have inadequate privacy protection, or introduce high overheads.
+We propose PP-MARL to offer efficient privacy protection for CI given the practical challenges in communications.
+In a nutshell, PP-MARL is designed to allow decentralized execution and centralized training with privacy protection via introducing \emph{hierarchical critics and memories}{}, as presented in Fig.~\ref{fig:Fed}.
+(1) Decentralized execution means that agent can make actions without the intervention of anyone else.{} It can offer low latency by the independent decision making of agents, which meets the requirements of latency-sensitive applications in communication; (2) centralized training with a central node for coordination training guarantees convergence; (3) hierarchical critics and memories support efficient privacy protection by encoding raw data to a lower-dimension space, which can protect sensitive data and reduce overheads when introducing HE and DP to prevent inference and differential attacks.